Family violence in early parenthood

 It can be difficult to accept that your partner has been abusive, and many women are reluctant to seek help due to feelings of shame.
 However, if your partner has been violent, even if he expresses remorse and you may both want to believe that he will change, the chances are that abuse and violence will very often occur again.

-There are a number of agencies that are specialised in assisting women who are in violent intimate relationships, and your health professional can help you link in with them.
+There are a number of agencies that are specialised in assisting those who are in violent intimate relationships, and your health professional can help you link in with them.
 These services can provide assistance to make decisions, help you to learn about your rights, entitlements and options, and can advocate for you within the police or justice systems.

 Remember that it is illegal for anyone to assault another person, regardless of whether they are living together or are married.